 We’ve heard ( and actually seen with our own eyes) how fast the world has been advancing in the last years.
 We barely moved from the floor clocks to the ones hanging on the wall – and the very next second everyone is wearing smartwatches!
 To think about it, with all the features these watches offer – with built-in GPS, applications notification, heart rate, fitness tracking, and many more – they have become an inseparable part of our everyday life.
+In this article we will tell you about best smartwatch under $100.

 But all these high-tech hype pieces cost fortunes, especially the ones combining all the possible features in them.
 If you need a specific number to give you an impression of the market, let’s say, starting $300.
 Recently, though, we have got good news for those who always dreamt of possession of such technology miracle, since the producers with no such prestigious names got their hands on the technology and started producing smartwatches in their own price range, lower than the market’s one, and keeping as many of the features as possible.
 The functions range may vary slightly, however, we want to highlight that comparing with the smartwatches running on Android software, these pieces can make a significant competition.